 On a $400,000 mortgage that requires Private Mortgage Insurance, expect to pay $1200 to $7440 a year towards your premiums.
 That translates into $100 to $620 a month in PMI premiums.

 FHA Backed Loans and PMI

 FHA loans are slightly different when it comes to Private Mortgage Insurance.
-It is called Mutual Mortgage Insurance but it is essentially the same thing.
+It is called Mutual Mortgage Insurance, but it is essentially the same thing.

 Do I Have to Get Private Mortgage Insurance?

-How to Avoid Paying PMI
+How to Avoid Paying Private Mortgage Insurance

 - A larger down payment of 20% or more and you avoid paying the monthly PMI premium.